David Nelson (Utah activist): Organization

 Nelson founded Gay and Lesbian Utah Democrats in 1990 to affiliate with the Utah Democratic Party—the first such group in the state.
 The group combined the work of a party caucus, a fund-raising political-action committee and a lobbying group.
 At its first state-party convention in 1990, the group was called "a new political powerhouse" by KUTV Television news reporters, and became one of the largest caucuses in the party.
 The group stopped its fund-raising and lobbying work in 1997, but remained a caucus.
 He retired in 2001 from the group leadership, and the group was renamed as Utah Stonewall Democrats.

-He created an online national network of LGBT groups and individuals in 1995 to re-establish the communication between them that existed with the former Washington-based National Association of Gay and Lesbian Democratic Clubs from 1982 to 1987.
+He created an online national network of LGBTQ groups and individuals in 1995 to re-establish the communication between them that existed with the former Washington-based National Association of Gay and Lesbian Democratic Clubs from 1982 to 1987.
 He helped found the Washington-based National Stonewall Democratic Federation in 1996 to affiliate with the Democratic National Committee.
 U.S. Rep. Barney Frank of Massachusetts developed the federation further when he encouraged it in 1998 to incorporate as the Washington-based National Stonewall Democrats.
 The group was incorporated in 1999.

-He organized gay Utahns in 1996 to attend a meeting of LGBT Democrats with U.S. Vice President Al Gore at the Indian Treaty Room of the Old Executive Office Building in Washington.
+He organized gay Utahns in 1996 to attend a meeting of LGBTQ Democrats with U.S. Vice President Al Gore at the Indian Treaty Room of the Old Executive Office Building in Washington.

 He helped staff a National Rifle Association of America exhibit in 2005 at the Utah Democratic Convention.